- The internet and self-serve platforms have levelled the playing field and made it possible for small businesses to compete with the big guys.

 - If done well a business can be ranked at the top of the search results and get the lion’s share of the clicks

-- Steep learning curve to learn how to use Google Ads effectively
+- A steep learning curve to learn how to use Google Ads effectively

 - Cost Per Click is expensive, compared to other media